nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/content-views/content-view-query-and-form-tab.md

 ## Default Filtering Definition

-This section explains the following elements of the&nbsp;Query & Form tab:
+This section explains the following elements of the Query & Form tab:

 ![]({{file name='Studio-content-view-query-definition.png' page='content-views'}} ?w=600,border=true)

-Here are&nbsp;the fields you can play with:
+Here are the fields you can play with:

 *   **Use Elasticsearch index**: Lets you use the Elasticsearch aggregates
 *   **Query filter**: Lets you [manage where clauses](#query-filter-field) (filtering expression) applied by default